zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/android/wiki/going-further/non-vanilla/optifine.md

 ### How to install ?

-* Open PojavLauncher and select Options, then select Launch a Mod Installer (Forge, LabyMod, Forge etc..)
+1. Open PojavLauncher and select Options, then select Launch a Mod Installer (Forge, LabyMod, Forge etc..)

-* Press The Red cross mark ❌ in order to close the log and press Install on the Optifine GUI
+2. Press the red cross mark ❌ in order to close the log and press Install on the Optifine GUI

-* It will automatically install Optifine for your version
+3. It will automatically install Optifine for your version

-### How do I launch it ?

-* It's easy, open the versions list and scroll down, you'll see the Optifine installation there!

 ### How can I be sure whether the Optifine is Installed or not ?

-* You can Check:
+You can check

-  - The versions list
+- versions list

-   - Main Menu After You launch it

-    - And video settings

-  to see whether It's installed or not.
+- Main menu, bottom left should say Minecraft (modded) or OptiFine
+- Video settings should have a whole new array of options available to toggle and switch